Combatting the Deadly Myths and Toxic Conceptions of Drug Use

-Harm Reduction groups are made up of sober addicts, active addicts, and loved ones of addicts who facilitate the equal rights for all addicts.
-Their main goal is to help lawmakers and local governments understand that although Americans war on drugs is helpful, it is never going to stop people from using drugs.
-So they want to ensure that while people are still using, which they always will, that they have the necessary health care and safe means by which to do so.
+Harm Reduction groups are made up of sober addicts, active addicts, and loved ones of addicts who facilitate equal rights for all addicts.
+Their main goal is to help lawmakers and local governments understand that although America’s war on drugs is ongoing, it is never going to stop people from using drugs.
+So they want to ensure that while people are still using, which they always will, they have the necessary health care and safe means by which to do so.

 For example, Harm Reduction programs around the world have aided in the creation of safe needle clinics, where injection users can go to administer their drugs with trained nurses nearby, clean needles, and showers and food.
 This issue is obviously a hot debate topic because people feel that it encourages drug use.
-However, the countries where clean needle clinics have been implemented have seen a dramatic decrease in the rates of HIV, overdose, and death.
-Some of the facilities also provide users with 12 step meetings, and drug counselors on hand to talk with anyone who seeks treatment.
+However, the countries where clean needle clinics and safe injection sites have been implemented have seen a dramatic decrease in the rates of HIV, overdose, and death.
+Some of the facilities also provide users with 12-step meetings, and drug counselors on hand to talk with anyone who seeks treatment.

 If you are the parent or loved one of an addict, you may be at the end of your rope.
 However, studies show that when people feel ostracized and stigmatized, they are less likely to seek assistance.
 Here are some ways you can help to reduce the stigma of addiction in your own home: